1. Policy statement

 Principals and line managers will:

-Stress claims wholly or predominantly arising from the exclusion provisions in the Act including, but not limited to, an employee’s dismissal, retrenchment, demotion, discipline, redeployment, failure to receive a promotion or reclassification, or any expectation of these matters may not be covered by the legislation.
+Psychological injury claims wholly or predominantly arising from the exclusion provisions in the Act (Part 1, Division 3, Section 7) including, but not limited to, an employee’s dismissal, retrenchment, demotion, disciplinary action, redeployment, failure to receive a promotion, reclassification, transfer or other benefit in connection with employment, may not be covered by the legislation.

 Principals and line managers are responsible for implementation of the policy.